Briffa is a specialist intellectual property law firm with offices in Ireland and the UK.

-We don’t have an overly corporate feel, and instead, we pride ourselves on a creative, customer-focused approach.
-We’re proud to say our work has been recognised on several occasions, with the firm attaining the status of ‘Leading Law Firm’ in the Legal500 and winning several awards.
+We don’t have an overly corporate feel.
+Instead, we pride ourselves on a creative, customer-focused approach.
+We’re proud to say our work has been recognised on several occasions, for example attaining the status of ‘Leading Law Firm’ in the Legal500 and winning several awards.
 We offer:

-Originally founded in 1995, we’ve grown into a multinational, one-stop shop for any intellectual property matters.
+Originally founded in 1995, we’ve grown into a multinational, one-stop shop for any intellectual property issues.
 Every year, we help hundreds of individuals and businesses register, monetise, and enforce their IP rights.

-So whether it’s trademarks or trade secrets, our team of experienced intellectual property lawyers are on hand to provide industry-leading support and practical solutions.
+So whether it’s trademarks or trade secrets, our dedicated intellectual property team are on hand to provide industry-leading support and practical solutions.

-We specialise in trade marks, copyright, and design rights for domestic and international clients.
+We have extensive experience and a deep understanding of the law surrounding trade marks, copyright, and design rights for domestic and international clients.
 You can find more information about each of these below.

-We can help you apply for a trade mark at the Intellectual Property Office of Ireland (IPOI) or the European Union Intellectual Property Office (EUIPO).
+We can help you apply for a trade mark at the Intellectual Property Office of Ireland (IPOI) or the European Union Intellectual Property Office (EUIPO), which covers all EU member states.
 In addition, we can resolve cases of trade mark infringement, either via settlement or litigation.

 In Ireland, copyright is an automatic right given to the creator of a work.
 No registration is required.
-However, you may need the assistance of a copyright lawyer to fight against infringements, transfer ownership, or ensure you’ve done everything to protect your valuable work correctly.
+However, you may need the assistance of a lawyer to fight against copyright infringement, transfer ownership, or ensure you’ve done everything to protect your valuable work correctly.

-We can also help you with legal issues relating to any of the following:
+We can also help you with contentious and non-contentious issues relating to any of the following: